-Using this method, the coconut meat is mixed with water and spun, separating the oil, meat and The oil is removed, retianing some water.
+Using this method, the coconut meat is mixed with water and spun, separating the oil, the oil is removed, retaining some water.
 This can cause the oil to become rancid.

 Producers of this oil have varying techniques.
-The quality remains the same, regardless of which oil you choose.
+The quality remains the same with this method regardless of the producer.

 With several types of coconut oil to choose from, an important note to remember.
 All oils are not the same.

 Avoid any that say hydrogenated or partially hydrogenated.